Catholic Social Teaching Masterclass

 Format

-Each day includes two talks, two breakout sessions, and a closing panel with the speakers from the day.
+Each day includes three talks, two breakout sessions, and a closing panel with the speakers from the day.
 The talks will include the essential topics of Catholic Social Teaching given by our speakers, and will include time for questions.
 We know you have questions!
-The breakout sessions (two per day) will include a smaller group with one of the speakers to answer questions from the talks.
-The closing panel each day will include the speakers from the day, with extended time for discussion on the topic.
+The breakout sessions will include small-group time with the presenters.
+Participants will be divided into small-groups with one of the day’s lecturers, to allow time for discussion, address your questions, and provide insight into how to apply the principles of Catholic Social Teaching to your particular situation.
+On the final day, we will have a CST Workshop that will bring together the lectures into how to take practical steps to applying CST to your work, business, family-life, and vocation.

 Monday - Overview of Catholic Social Teaching